nkavanagh/gtfs-backend/README.md

       my field of choice.
 - [x] Put stop times inside trips in response object
 - [x] Key stops on stop_id
 - [ ] Cache full JSON responses.
 Expire cache only when a source document (i.e. the GTFS) is modified.
+Partially complete.
 - [x] Each service should contain its trips
 - [ ] When creating a dictionary, append to an existing sequence key (e.g. stop times keyed on trip should return dict keyed on trip_id with values